Characters of Persona 3: Maya

 Maya (Y-Ko (Y子, Waiko) in Japan) is a player in the fictional MMORPG Innocent Sin Online; at the conclusion of her Social Link's story, she professes her love to the protagonist in the game.
-The player later discovers that Maya was actually the protagonist's homeroom teacher Isako Toriumi (鳥海 いさ子, Toriumi Isako).
+The player later discovers that Maya is actually the protagonist's homeroom teacher Isako Toriumi (鳥海 いさ子, Toriumi Isako).

 Maya is the Social Link for the Hermit Arcana (隠者, Insha), representing the search for answers by looking to one's self.
 However, if playing the female path in Persona 3 Portable, Saori Hasegawa replaces Maya as the Hermit Social Link.

 Maya's name and both Innocent Sin Online are both references to Persona 2: Innocent Sin.
 Maya's Japanese name, "Y-ko", and the MMO being called "Devil Busters Online" is a reference to a character in the very first Megami Tensei game.